You may not remember dreaming after you sleep, but you’ll encounter many dream sequences in books.

 What Is Dreaming? from The Conversation

-Whatever your thoughts on Freud, dreams can play a useful role in plots and we fancy dreams give an insight into someone’s subconscious.
-Whether this works in real life, I’m not so sure, but as literary convention… It’s pretty much accepted, I think.
+Whatever your thoughts on Freud, and Freud’s emphasis on dreams as insights into a person’s psychology, dreams can play a useful role in character development.
+Whether dreams carry significance in real life I’m not so sure, but as literary convention… It’s pretty much accepted.
+This acceptance started with the modernist movement, of which Katherine Mansfield was a part.

 Movies are not reality.
 They are waking dreams (or – in the case of horror – nightmares) that we share with other people in a big darkened room.
 They are fulfilment of our deepest fantasies and fears.